FluxBP/cth/MANUAL.md

 * `CthTestDriver.js`: lower-level functions;
 * `CthTest.js`: test API with a good level of abstraction for writing one test per `nodeos` process;
 * `CthTestFixture.js`: built on top of previous component, this implements test fixtures, which allows a single `nodeos` instance to be reused to write multiple testcases that can be isolated from each other;
-* `CthTestReflect.js`: high-level test API that wraps deployed contracts with a proxy object that calls actions and queries tables on that contract.
+* `CthTestReflect.js`: high-level test API that wraps a deployed contract with a proxy object that can call actions and query tables on that contract.

 The components above expose varios functions that share a bit of duplicate functionality between each other, but that also allows the test writer to choose which API is a better fit for the kinds of tests they want to write.